Disclaimer: I do not own BattleTech.

 "Appearing to be merchants is an excellent cover for moving around behind the lines without drawing attention, Captain," Atalanta said.
 "But there may well need to be a military reason for allowing us so close to our final objective, and merchants—especially the barely breaking even ones that we are pretending to be—simply will not do."

 "I know this mission has been planned for some time," Steele went on.
-"The Snow Ravens did much of the reactivation work on Eureka, and that they replaced the old in-system drive, the armor, and fitted Eureka with both a hyper-pulse generator and lithium-fusion battery.
+"The Snow Ravens did much of the reactivation work on Kepler, and that they replaced the old in-system drive, the armor, and fitted Kepler with both a hyper-pulse generator and lithium-fusion battery.
 But I also know that other Clans provided and installed the new sensor arrays, weapon mounts, and the hanger for a light fighter star.
 Reading between the lines it became obvious that a great deal of effort was taken to keep any one clan from knowing the extent of the modifications.
 Including tying up one of our few major docks for at least three months to replace the fusion generators with a Star League prototype a Seeker recovered more than fifty years ago."

 Atalanta raised an eyebrow, but said nothing.